EIS-Hub/.github/profile/README.md

 ### Installing JAX

 You are a part of EIS?
-Lemme guess.. you are using JAX for your project aren't you?
+Lemme guess.. you are using JAX for your project aren't you? <br>
-JAX requires very specific versions of JAX and jaxlib according to the CUDA and cuDNN versions of your GPU.
+Installation of JAX requires very specific versions of JAX and jaxlib according to the CUDA and cuDNN versions of your GPU.
 This tutorial is written after two days of failiure and probably 6+ hours of frustration.
 So it might be wise to follow it blindly.

 Do not use PIP installer to install JAX and jaxlib until and unless you know the exact version that needs to be downloaded.
 The smartest way to install JAX would be to use Conda-forge.
 Conda-forge is a conda package manager that resolves the package dependencies for you!